qongon/repetier-sls/README.md

 - Added a M106 O&lt;delay/timeout&gt; parameter for a delay in seconds before updating a fan's speed.
 Useful for leaving fans turned on after a print, which then shut off later.
 - Added a NUKE_EEPROM_ON_COMPILE configuration option that erases the EEPROM on every compile and flash/upload, but not on reboots/power cycles.

 ... and some other small but not noteworthy changes.
-Check the commits for more info.
+Check the commits for more info.<br/>
-I still have some more planned that I'll be commiting as time goes on.
+I still have some more planned that I should be uploading as time goes on.

 I'll be trying to stick closely to the syntax/programming style/ideology of the main repetier v2 branch for compatibility, but may change things here and there.

 ## Todo: